gregorybodnar/Node-Red-Node-BB-UPM/README.md

 ### Usage

-Only tested on the Intel Edison so far, but it should work on other platforms supported by <a href="https://github.com/intel-iot-devkit/mraa" target="_blank">MRAA</a> and <a href="https://github.com/intel-iot-devkit/upm" target="_blank">UPM</a>.
+Only tested on the Beaglebone green wireless so far, but it should work on other platforms supported by <a href="https://github.com/intel-iot-devkit/mraa" target="_blank">MRAA</a> and <a href="https://github.com/intel-iot-devkit/upm" target="_blank">UPM</a>.

 Ensure you have the latest firmware running, and have Node-RED installed.